What Makes a High Performing Innovation Council?

 12. Celebrate your successes, even if they're small.

-15. If a task force member starts to flake out, ask them to either step up or step out.
+15. If an Innovation Council member starts to flake out, ask them to either step up or step out.

-16. Take notes at your meeting and distribute them within 24 hours.
+16. Take notes at each meeting and distribute them within 24 hours.

-17. Invite non-task force members to participate in your meetings every once in a while.
+17. Invite non-Council members to participate in your meetings every once in a while.
 Don't become a cult.

-18. Speak your truth to senior leaders.
+18. Speak your truth to your "executive sponsors", or whoever the Innovation Council reports to.
 If they're not holding up their end of the bargain, you're wasting your time.

 20. Do whatever is necessary to stay inspired.
-(All too often task forces implode under the collective weight of their own seriousness, stress, and attempt to appear professional).
+All too often Innovation Councils implode under the collective weight of their own busyness, ridiculous work loads, and stress.
+PS: Have fun with this!

 What have I forgotten?
-Please add to this list, oh esteemed present and former innovation task force members.
+Please add to this list, oh esteemed present and former Innovation Council members.
 Let it rip!

 Have the intestinal fortitude to tolerate having the official designation of "Village Idiot" bestowed on you more than once during any project....